Social and Ecological Impact Theory

 What would happen:

-• if we increased our creative capacities,
+- if we expanded our creative capabilities,

-• if we increased our value of creativity,
+- if we increased our value of creativity,

 Creatives tend to share a vision.